-The Fujifilm X-T4 is a very good choice for landscape photography.
-It takes sharp images out-of-the-box and doesn't exhibit much in the way of visual noise or graininess even when using high ISO settings in dimly-lit environments.
-Its kit lens also lets in quite a bit of light and doesn't exhibit much in the way of light falloff, so the corners of your image aren't noticeably darker than the middle.
+The Fujifilm X-T4 is a great choice for landscape photography.
+It takes sharp images out of the box and doesn't exhibit much in the way of visual noise or graininess even when using high ISO settings in dimly-lit environments.
 Its screen is also clear and legible even in direct sunlight.

-The Fujifilm X-T4 is great for sports and wildlife photography.
+The Fujifilm X-T4 is very good for sports and wildlife photography.
 It can shoot at very high continuous speeds and has an effective autofocus system, allowing you to clearly capture brief moments.
 Its high maximum shutter speed should also help in this respect.

-The Fujifilm X-T4 is an excellent choice for studio video.
+The Fujifilm X-T4 is great for studio video.
 Video quality is excellent, whether you're recording in 4k or FHD.
 Its continuous autofocus system easily keeps moving faces and objects in focus, although its object tracking can be a bit inconsistent.
 Unfortunately, it lacks a dedicated headphone jack, necessitating the use of a clunky USB-C adapter.